The University of Montpellier Awarded the “Science With and For Society” Designation

 • struggling in school.

-The goal is to reinforce the idea of science as a common good that contributes to social cohesion, in order to combat skepticism toward science and inform public discourse.
+The goal is to reinforce the idea of science as a common good that contributes to social cohesion, in order to combat scientific skepticism and inform public debate.
 The final approach, that of“boldness,” embraces new experiments and platforms for dialogue: research stories for young audiences, scientific journeys and mysteries, and participatory science.
-The goal is to work together with our metropolitan partners, as well as community organizations, to build initiatives designed to expand and endure beyond the SAPS designation, on a scale that extends beyond the regional territory to reach a national and even international audience.
+The goal is to work together with our partners—both in metropolitan areas and within the nonprofit sector—to develop initiatives that will be implemented and sustained beyond the SAPS certification, on a scale that extends beyond the regional level to reach a national and even international audience.

 An innovative university partnership with the metropolitan area to strengthen the regional network